The Right to Vote

 A new constitution changed Arkansas.
 It gave African Americans the right to vote, to serve on juries, serve in the militia, and to hold office.
 It established free public schools for all and provided for a state university.
 The 1868 Constitution helped make Arkansas the state it is today.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 23, 2012, by Sandra Hughes of Killen, Usa.
-This page has been viewed 695 times since then and 26 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on January 23, 2012, by Sandra Hughes of Killen, Usa. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on January 23, 2012, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+This page has been viewed 823 times since then and 34 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on January 23, 2012, by Sandra Hughes Tidwell of Killen, Alabama, USA. • Bill Pfingsten was the editor who published this page.